Free-Floating Planets, Survivor Planets, Captured Planets and Binary Planets from Stellar Flybys: Numerical results: Fiducial Runs

 The semi-major axis and eccentricity of SSPs are correlated.
-Fig.~\ref{Single planet e-a distribution} shows the 2D distribution of SSPs in the $e-a$ plane.
+The middle panel and bottom panel in Fig.~\ref{Figs: Single planet system orbital parameter} show the 2D distribution of SSPs in the $e-a$ plane.
 We see that SSPs tend to occupy a restricted domain in the $e-a$ plane.
 We find that the occupied domain has boundaries approximately set by constant $a(1-e)$ (the pericenter distance) and constant $a(1+e)$ (the apocenter distance).
 Qualitatively, the absence of SSPs in the low-$a$ region can be understood from the fact that it is difficult for the flyby star to ``absorb" a large amount of energy [beyond $GM/(2a_1)$ or $GM/(2a_2)$] from the planet.
 On the other hand, the planet can lose a large fraction of its original binding energy, and thus move to a large-$a$ orbit; but in this process, its eccentricity necessarily becomes large.
-This explains the absence of SSPs in the large-$a$, low-$e$ region in Fig.~\ref{Single planet e-a distribution}.
+This explains the absence of SSPs in the large-$a$, low-$e$ region in the middle panel and bottom panel in Fig.~\ref{Figs: Single planet system orbital parameter}.